border-aid/border-aid.github.io/README.md

 ## Notes

 `clean-pdfs.sh` is the script used to strip metadata from PDFs and optimize them.
+It uses [ExifTool](https://exiftool.org/) and [QPDF](https://github.com/qpdf/qpdf), and assumes that they have been downloaded and built already.